 However, Mt.
 Chimborazo is the tallest, standing at 6,384,404 meters from the Earth’s center beating out Mt.
 Everest at 6,381,670 meters.
 So why does it even matter?
 For those who want bragging rights to climbing the tallest mountain on earth, climbing to Chimborazo’s summit is cheaper, lower in altitude, easier to get to, and only takes eight to 10 hours to ascend, as opposed to two months to climb Mt.
 Everest.
 This makes the climb to the highest place on earth within reach of mere mortals, otherwise known as amateurs by the indigenous.

-But just because it’s a shorter climb, doesn’t mean it’s less challenging, and Chimborazo has sidelined many inspired climbers including famed explorer Alexander von Humboldt, who in 1802 narrowly failed to reach the summit turning back due to altitude sickness and incumbent weather.
+But just because it’s a shorter climb, doesn’t mean it’s less challenging, and Chimborazo has sidelined many inspired climbers including famed explorer Alexander von Humboldt, who in 1802 narrowly failed to reach the summit turning back due to altitude sickness and inclement weather.

 Getting to discover places like Chimborazo is why I love being an expat and living in Ecuador.
 One of the reasons I retired to Ecuador is because it offers so much variety for site-seeing: the Galapagos Islands, Amazonian jungles, and the Andes Mountains.